Frances Anderson: Career, publications, and honors

 Anderson attended the founding meeting of the American Art Therapy Association (AATA), in Louisville, Kentucky on June 29, 1969, upon graduating with her doctorate degree.
 When the AATA started the registration process of dividing its membership into regions, Anderson declined the title of research chair and instead became the first Midwest standards chair in 1972.
 Anderson set the expectations for research, stating that more research needed to be conducted to provide evidence for the effects and benefits of art therapy.

 In 1972, Anderson conducted research with Helen Landgarten documenting the interest and need for art therapy in mental health facilities in the Midwest and Southern California.
 Anderson and Landgarten presented their findings in Columbus, Ohio at the fifth annual AATA Conference, and publications of the results were also included in the Bulletin of Art Therapy and Studies in Art Education.

-In 1977, Anderson took part in the seventh annual AATA conference, and sat on a panel titled Art therapy: An exploration of values.
+In 1977, she took part in the seventh annual AATA conference, and sat on a panel titled Art therapy: An exploration of values.
 Here, she advocated for the immersion of art education.
 Anderson was able to continue to advocate and provide research for her field by serving on AATA's Education and Program Approval Board (EPAB).

 Anderson's research helped aid the creation of a graduate training program at Illinois State University (ISU), in 1989.
 Anderson became the director of the program and worked to obtain grants that would be used for assistantships and tuition waivers.
 She assisted in the expansion of the program by seeking funding to support more art therapy educators, and by continuing research.
 Anderson recruited recognized doctorate-level art therapists such as Marcia Rosal, Doris Arrington, and Valeria Appleton among others, to teach weekend courses at ISU.

 Anderson began volunteering in the lab school at ISU, where she worked as part of a treatment team for children with auditory, visual, physical, mental and emotional disabilities.
 She learned methods for working with children from her mentor, Larry Barnfield.
 Anderson also later assisted in the establishment of the art therapy graduate program at Florida State University.

 Anderson wrote her first book: Art for All the Children: A Creative Sourcebook for the Impaired Child.
 In 1988, Anderson revised her first book and published Art for All the Children: Approaches to Art Therapy for Children with Disabilities.